gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The following steps are performed for joining an OSCORE group.
 Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}}, and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}} of this document.
 The Group Manager acts as the Key Distribution Center (KDC) referred in {{I-D.palombini-ace-key-groupcomm}}.

-1. The joining node requests an Access Token from the AS to access a join resource on the Group Manager  and hence the associated OSCORE group (see {{sec-joining-node-to-AS}}).
+1. The joining node requests an Access Token from the AS, in order to access a join resource on the Group Manager and hence join the associated OSCORE group (see {{sec-joining-node-to-AS}}).
 The joining node will start or continue using a secure communication channel with the Group Manager, according to the response from the AS.

 2. The joining node transfers authentication and authorization information to the Group Manager by posting the obtained Access Token (see {{sec-joining-node-to-GM}}).
 After that, a joining node must have a secure communication channel established with the Group Manager, before starting to join an OSCORE group under that Group Manager (see {{sec-joining-node-to-GM}}).
 Possible alternatives to provide a secure communication channel include DTLS {{RFC6347}} and OSCORE {{I-D.ietf-core-object-security}}.